Blog

 What mistakes should you avoid?

-The classic traps: confusing the number of lines with real diversification, neglecting correlation, letting a winning position become disproportionate, and underestimating the correlation that rises in a crash.
+The classic pitfalls always recur: confusing the number of lines with real diversification; neglecting correlation and stacking stocks from the same sector; letting a winning position become disproportionate; underestimating the correlation that rises in a crash; and forgetting to rebalance.
 Risk management is not a one-off act but a continuous discipline, which often matters more than the search for the perfect stock.

 This is not investment advice.